Experimental design for Partially Observed Markov Decision Processes: Parameter dependence of dynamic program

 The range for $x_t$ was set to be $[0,15]$ and then discretized into $200$ intervals, and $y_t$ was discretized to the same range, but only into $50$ intervals.
 The parameter values were set to be $a= 2.0$, $b=4.2$, $\sigma_1=\sigma_2=1$, $dt=1$ and the possible values of the control $u_t \in \{0,.2,.4,.6,.8,1\}$.

 Still with the objective of maximizing Fisher Information, we more realistically assumed priors for the parameters of the system, as discussed above.
-We conducted a simulation study using controls based on these priors for both POFI and FOFI, and then compared their performance to controls that are updated online using VIA, also both for POFI and FOFI.
+We conducted a simulation study using controls based on these priors for both FOFI and POFI with $m=1$, and then compared their performance to controls that are updated online using VIA, also both for POFI and FOFI.
 As a baseline comparison we also ran simulations using fixed controls and simulations where the true parameter is used (unrealistically) to calculate the control policy via dynamic programming as in the previous examples.
 For fixed controls we report the simulation with the lowest MSE, which was when $u_t = .2$.

 The range for $b$ was set to be $b \in [1.7 , 8.0]$ and then we discretized that interval into 10 points $\{1.7,2.4,3.1,3.8,4.5,5.2,5.9,6.6,7.3,8.0\}$.
-We then considered a uniform prior on these points and a prior that is somewhat inaccurate, and puts the weight $.9$ on the point $7.3$ and gives the others equal weight.
+We then considered a uniform prior on these points with a prior that puts the weight $.9$ on the point $7.3$ and gives the others equal weight.
+This second ``inaccurate'' prior is intended to demonstrate the benefits of updating our knowledge of $b$ as the experiment progresses.
 The discounting factor for VIA was set to be $\lambda=.9$.

-Our simulation study had the time length $T=200$ and there were $600$ simulations for each case.
+Table~\ref{chemostat} reports the result of a simulation study that compares \begin{itemize} \item A fixed control of $u_t = 0.2$ for all times $t$, \item Control policies calculated for the POFI and FOFI objectives averaged over uniform prior for $b$ obtained prior to the experiment, \item Control policies calculated for the POFI and FOFI objectives averaged over the ``inaccurate'' prior, \item POFI and FOFI strategies averaged over a posterior that is updated using VIA as the experiment progresses, starting from a uniform prior, \item POFI and FOFI strategies updated using the VIA starting from the inaccurate prior and \item control policies obtained using the true parameter values for $b$. \end{itemize} Our simulation study had the time length $T=200$ and there were $600$ simulations for each case.
 The parameter $b$ was estimated using an EM algorithm.
-The simulation results are given in Table~\ref{chemostat}.

 We note that when we calculate the controls prior to the experiment (No online updating), both the POFI and FOFI controls are significantly better than using a fixed control, and POFI seems to do better than FOFI when we use an uniform prior.
 Interestingly in the FOFI case, calculating the controls using the inaccurate prior does better then using the uniform prior, likely due to a reduction in prior variance, in spite of additional bias.